 - Assist with the Living Learning Community (LLC) for the HFSON.

 - Liaison for the CHP with the Summer Academic Success Academy (SASA)

 - Assist the CSU Admissions Office with planning of CSU CHP Fall and Spring Open House and other recruitment events.

-- Host the CHP Career Day/Job Fair in March of each year.
+- Host the CHP Career Day/Job Fair in the SPRING Term of each year.

 - Facilitate New Student Orientation for all undergraduate plans of study.

 Please stop by the STAR Office located in Suite 133 in the Health and Human Services Building (HHSB) for more information.
 Currently our office hours are Monday thru Friday, 9:00am - 5:00pm.